 In the course, there's an actual formula that details what percentage of your time you should spend marketing, and at what stage of your career.
 There's a point of diminishing return, so you'll know when to “top out” on your marketing, so to speak.

-#4 – Setting up your own publishing company
+4 – Setting up your own publishing company (Optional)

-There's a step-by-step plan that tells you exactly what you need to do to accomplish this if you want.
-FYI, it's not necessary, but if your romance writing career reaches a certain point, you might to consider it.
+There's a step-by-step plan that tells you exactly how to set up your own publishing company.
+FYI, it's not necessary, but if your romance writing career reaches a certain point, you might consider it.

 While Amazon remains the behemoth, there are new outlets popping up all the time where self-published authors can publish their works.